Not Guilty, Means Everything

 A strong defense may include:

-- Checking Police Reports for Errors: Review all reports carefully, noting any inconsistencies or missing details that could weaken the prosecution's case.
+• Checking Police Reports for Errors: Scrutinizing reports carefully, noting any inconsistencies or missing details that could weaken the prosecution's case including procedural mistakes or rights violations which could result in evidence being suppressed.

 Defense Strategies